 Scheduled Tasks

-The Task Scheduler allows you to create cron like entries that will create Tasks on demand.
+The Task Scheduler supports cron-like entries that create tasks on demand.

 // ScheduledTask represents a cron like schedule and task properties that will